Creating Containers with Docker

 We have now created the Dockerfile, and there is one last step necessary to make the Docker image from that Dockerfile.
 To make the Docker image, we use the docker build command and provide it with the name of the image.
 In the terminal command line, run the following command:

-docker build -t vboxuser/python-text .
+docker build -t vboxuser/python-test .

 Breaking down the command into the component parts: